-William G. Wesemann, 55, has been a director since November 2004.
+William G. Wesemann, 60, has been a director since November 2004.
 Since October 2002, Mr. Wesemann has been an independent consultant.
+In addition, since January 1, 2015, Mr. Wesemann has served on the Board of Directors of Mylo

+Development LLC, a startup focused on a consumer application for people who take a lot of pictures.
 Between January 2001 and October 2002, Mr. Wesemann was Chief Executive Officer of NextPage, Inc., a provider of document management systems.
 Between August 2000 and January 2001, Mr. Wesemann was Chief Executive Officer of netLens Inc., which was acquired by NextPage and offered a peer-to-peer platform for creating distributed applications.
 Between May 1996 and May 2000, Mr. Wesemann was Vice President of Sales of Genesys Telecommunications Laboratories, Inc., a leader in computer-telephony integration.
 Mr. Wesemann received a B.A. from Glassboro State College (now called Rowan University).
-The Company believes that Mr. Wesemann's business expertise and technology industry background, including his experience serving in chief executive and sales leadership roles at successful technology companies, qualify and enable him to make a make a significant and valuable contribution as a director of the Company.
+The Company believes that Mr. Wesemann's business expertise and technology industry background, including his experience serving in chief executive and sales leadership roles at successful technology companies, qualify and enable him to make a significant and valuable contribution as a director of the Company.